GENIVI/CANdevStudio/README.md

 4. Start simulation

 ## CAN Signals
 CANdevStudio provides experimental support for CAN Signals (see [signals](https://github.com/GENIVI/CANdevStudio/tree/signals) branch).
-Currently only [DBC](http://socialledge.com/sjsu/index.php/DBC_Format) format is supported as a decription of database, but it shouldn't be hard to add new formats.
+Currently only [DBC](http://socialledge.com/sjsu/index.php/DBC_Format) format is supported as a description of database, but it shouldn't be hard to add new formats.

-The work on moving components from signal to master branch is onging.
+The work on moving components from signal to master branch is ongoing.